jemgdev/jemgdev/README.md

 - 👋 Hi, I’m @JosueEMG
-- 👀 I’m interested in programmer
+- 👀 I’m interested in create web apps
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning ReactJS with Typescript

 <!---
 JosueEMG/JosueEMG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.